CyberBotX/NCSF/README.md

 NCSF C# Libraries and Utilities by Naram "CyberBotX" Qashat.

 This repository is meant to replace the utilities in the [SDATStuff](https://github.com/CyberBotX/SDATStuff) repository.
-Note that not all of the utilities from that repository have been ported this this one.
+Note that not all of the utilities from that repository have been ported to this one.

+**NOTE:** These libraries and utilties are currerntly a Work In Progress, so there may be bugs.
+If you do encounter one, I'd like to know, so please contact me using one of the methods listed later in this file.

 ## What is this?